adopted-ember-addons/program-guidelines/README.md

 ## Standardizing Addon Maintenance

-By standardizing some aspects of maintaining addons we can ensure a consistent experience for contributers and maintainers.
+By standardizing some aspects of maintaining addons we can ensure a consistent experience for contributors and maintainers.

 * If your addon does not have a changelog, consider adding one
 	- Changelogs are important to communicate to end users what is going on with the project.
 See [keepachangelog.com](https://keepachangelog.com/en/1.0.0/) for additional reasoning.
 	- Robert Jackson (@rwjblue) has automated the initial setup of automatic changelog generation using some popular tools.
 Follow the steps in [create-rwjblue-release-it-setup](https://github.com/rwjblue/create-rwjblue-release-it-setup).
 You can see an example of how that works in [ember-pikaday](https://github.com/adopted-ember-addons/ember-pikaday).

-* use standard labels for issues and pull requests.
+* Use standard labels for issues and pull requests.
-	* defer to the learning team's recommendations and [lerna-changelog](https://github.com/lerna/lerna-changelog)'s defaults.
+	* Defer to the learning team's recommendations and [lerna-changelog](https://github.com/lerna/lerna-changelog)'s defaults.

 * Add a code of conduct to the repo
 	- You can read how to add the Contributor Covenant https://www.contributor-covenant.org/ to your repository here